How Warren Buffett Views Global Supply Chains With Investments

 Industries Poised for Growth

 As nearshoring accelerates, the volume requirements on domestic infrastructure will explode.
-I expect his focus to remain heavy on hard assets that cannot be replicated—Class I railroads, massive utility grids, and established domestic trucking/logistics operators that serve as the unavoidable tollbooths of North American commerce.
+I expect his focus to remain heavy on hard assets that cannot be replicated easily—Class I railroads, massive utility grids, and established domestic trucking/logistics operators that serve as the unavoidable tollbooths of North American commerce.

 Consolidation and Infrastructure Plays